TormStorm/jagex-launcher-linux/README.md

 Unfortunatly to run the Jagex Launcher you need all of the files from an already installed Jagex launcher in Windows.
 These files can be obtained either by installing the Jagex launcher in Windows on a virtual machine, or on a seperate computer.
 Once you have obtained the files place them in a folder, preferably in your home directory and open a terminal.
 Navigate to the folder you created and start the Jagex Launcher by running the following command `wine JagexLauncher.exe`

 ## Desktop entry
 Unless you want to open a terminal every time you want to run the Jagex Launcher you should create a desktop entry.
 To create a desktop entry simply open a text editor and create a new text file.
+Inside the file type the following.
 ```
 [Desktop Entry]
 Type=Application